klogg/fl2000_drm/README.md

 All registers (both FL2000 and IT66121) access is implemented via regmaps.
 It is assumed that FL2000DX outputs DPI interface (kind of "crtc" output, not "encoder") that is connected to HDMI or other transciever.
 USB Bulk Streams are not supported by FL2000DX, so implementation will simly use Bulk endpoint.

-See [debug section](https://github.com/klogg/fl2000_drm/blob/master/DEBUG.md) for more details on development.
+See [debug section](https://github.com/klogg/fl2000_drm/blob/master/DEBUG.md) and [analysis section](https://github.com/klogg/fl2000_drm/blob/master/ANALYSIS.md) for more details on development.

 ### Endpoints addresses HW bug
 Recent kernels have a fix that checks duplication of USB endpoint numbers across interfaces which is an issue due to HW design bug: it uses same endpoint #1 across interfaces 1 and 2, which is not allowed by USB specification:endpoint addresses can be shared only between alternate settings, not between interfaces.
 Kernel log with issue looks like this: